bobbydilley/Sega-Arcade/Naomi.md

 ## Carts

-The House Of The Dead 2 will only run from a special cart.
+The House Of The Dead 2 originally would only run from a special cart.
 It originally came in a Naomi with a metal box.
 It uses an older version of the bios.
+Recently a special netbootable image of HOTD2 was created which can load in the special version of the BIOS to the Naomi upon boot.
+This means the game is now playable.

 ## Ninja Assult